Call Us Now:+1 719-473-9702

 CONTRAINDICATIONS:

-Avoid bladder wrack in cases of hyperthyroidism or general weakness and coldness.
+Avoid in cases of hyperthyroidism or general weakness and coldness.
 Overuse can produce goiter-like symptoms.
-Those on a low-sodium diet or using thyroid medication should consult with a qualified health-care professional before using kelp therapeutically.
+Those on a low-sodium diet or using thyroid medication should consult with a qualified health-care professional before using it therapeutically.

 HOW TO MEASURE OUR TINCTURES: